rlex/ansible-role-k3s/README.md

 #### HA with VRRP (keepalived)
 You can use [this keepalived role](https://github.com/Oefenweb/ansible-keepalived) if you have L2 networking available and can use VRRP for failover IP.
 In that case, you might need to add tls-san option in k3s_master_additional_config with your floating ip.
-For keepalived to work, following needs should be met:
+For keepalived to work, following conditions should be met:
   1) L2 networking must be available.
 Sadly, this is not a common case with cloud providers and most VPNs.
   2) Virtual IP must be in same subnet as interfaces on top of which they are used